 // 1.
-Create a .env file (DO NOT COMMIT THIS)
+Create a .env file (DO NOT COMMIT THIS TO VERSION CONTROL)

 MONGO_URI=mongodb+srv://admin:SuperSecretPassword@cluster...